There are many incredible things to do in Oxford.

 Go to Oxford University Museum of Natural History

 Whether you’ve got kids in tow, or simply want to step into the wonders of the natural world, you should visit Oxford University Museum of Natural History.
-It really is one of the top things to do in Oxford.

 There are a huge number of specimens on show in a range of exhibits, but this is a living-breathing museum with interactivity and learning around every corner.
 There is always a bursting diary of events, often drawing on the research going on behind the scenes.